 |Management methods||Input controls: total allowable effort on fishing nights, individual transferable effort units, limited entry (although licences are transferable), gear restrictions, time and area closures, vessel length restrictions|

 |Management plan||Torres Strait Prawn Fishery Management Plan 2009|

 a Fishery statistics are provided by fishing season, unless otherwise indicated.
-Fishing season since 2016 is from 1 February to 1 December.
-Fishing season before 2016 was from 1 March to 1 December.
-Real-value statistics are provided by financial year.
+Fishing season is 1 February – 1 December.
+Value statistics are provided by financial year.

 b Total fishery catch includes the catch of brown tiger, endeavour and king prawns only.